openbikesensor/OpenBikeSensorFirmware/README.md

 [BLE bluetooth](https://github.com/openbikesensor/OpenBikeSensorFirmware/blob/master/docs/software/firmware/bluetooth_services.md).
 You can use this to feed data to the [SimRa](https://www.mcc.tu-berlin.de/menue/forschung/projekte/simra/) App or any other app collecting heart-rate BLE data.

+Unfortunately we had to temporarily remove the bluetooth code in v0.5.x because of resource limitations.
+Plan is to enable this again as soon as we manage the resource limitations.

 ## Updating